openlattice/openlattice-help-site-old/_guides/visualizations.md

 ---
 layout: page
-title: Data Visualizations
+title: How to visualize your data
-description: Learn how to use Loom's data visualization tools
+description: Discover patterns in your data through Loom's core graphing and mapping tools.
 ---

 {% include video.html id="A1y1t8HwGlU" %}